PENNSYLVANIA & NEW JERSEY MOTORCYCLE ACCIDENT LAWYERS

 We Are Committed to Motorcyclists Rights

-There are many reasons why people ride motorcycles, such as a stress reliever, more economical than a car or as a hobby.
+There are many reasons people ride motorcycles, such as a stress reliever, more economical than a car or hobby.
 However, as good as a rider’s intentions may be, there is a bias towards motorcyclists.
 They are perceived as reckless and dangerous, which can affect the outcome of their cases.
-When you get into a motorcycle accident, make sure you choose an personal injury lawyer who will fight for your rights.
+When you get into a motorcycle accident, make sure you choose a personal injury lawyer who will fight for your rights.

 A motorcycle attorney will treat your case differently than a car accident since there are many differences between the two:

 - Motorcycles do not have the protection of a car or truck.

 - A car or truck driver can get easily distracted by the radio or talking on their cell phone.

-- Cars and trucks have blind spots and are bigger in size.
+- Cars and trucks have blind spots and are bigger.

 - Motorcyclists must wear a helmet (in certain states).